 - Protective wear

-ISSA publishes a free manual with information you need called CMI Cleaning 101.
+ISSA publishes a free manual for cleaning companies called CMI Cleaning 101.
 Check it out!

-Here’s the deal, you need a business plan.
-It will help you define your vision, objectives, and strategy.
+Here’s the Deal: You need a business plan to help guide your decision-making.
+It keeps you focused on how to start a cleaning business.
+The plan will help define your vision, objectives, and strategy.

-It’s a living document that you can use to accomplish things, such as securing financing or partnering with other businesses.
+It’s a living document that will help you secure financing or partner with other small business owners.
 Make sure you write one!

-Try these business plan templates.
+These business plan templates will help you prepare to get residential and commercial cleaning jobs.
 Want to know the best part?
 They’re all free!

 - U.S. Small Business Administration (SBA) Business Guide

 It gets better!
 Here’s a list of free and low-cost resources: